Is R.I.C.E Still the Answer for Musculoskeletal Injuries?

 - Protection – Rest the injured area for a few days.
 Consider a crutch if needed.

-- Compression – Use an ACE bandage.
+- Compression – Use an ACE bandage wrap.
 This helps the lymphatic vessels near the injured area clear waste and increase blood circulation.
+Avoid tubular bandages as they often provide non-uniform pressure and can create a tourniquet effect which restricts healthy blood flow.
+8

 - Elevation – Helps prevent excessive swelling that may impair range of motion.